mshokrnezhad/Deep_Q-Learning/README.md

 3. **Exploration vs Exploitation**:

-   - The agent balances exploration (trying new actions) and exploitation (choosing the best known actions) using strategies like $\epsion$-greedy:
+   - The agent balances exploration (trying new actions) and exploitation (choosing the best known actions) using strategies like $\epsilon$-greedy:

    $$\pi(s) = \text{random action with probability } \epsilon \text{, or } \arg\max_a Q(s,a) \text{ with probability } 1-\epsilon$$